Skip to content

 You may be responsible for fire safety if you have a commercial lease.
 Fire safety responsibility in a commercial lease can lie with the landlord or the tenant and, at times, with both.
 The commercial lease should detail where responsibility lies, such as providing fire safety equipment.
 The law also sets out fire safety responsibility, which states that the person in control of the premises is responsible.
 This refers to the need to carry out a fire assessment, for example, and to provide fire escape exits and routes.
 Fire safety in a commercial lease is typically the tenant’s responsibility as they usually use commercial premises as a workplace and are an employer employing staff.
 However, the landlord will usually be responsible for shared areas and systems.

-If you need help understanding fire safety in a commercial lease in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding fire safety in a commercial lease in the UK, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
+Our experienced leasing lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions